datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 text = "Data Carpentry"  # An example of assigning a value to a new text variable,
                          # also known as a string data type in Python
-number = 42              # An example of assigning a numeric value, or an integer data type pi_value = 3.1415        # An example of assigning a value that is a float data type
+number = 42              # An example of assigning a numeric value, or an integer data type pi_value = 3.1415        # An example of assigning a floating point value (the float data type)
 ~~~
 {: .language-python}